Abrowne13/DropTableManager/README.md

 # DropTableManager

-A description of this package.
+A simple implementation of a drop or loot table using Swift and Realm.